No-Cry (No-Tears) Sleep Training Method for Babies

 4. Follow a Routine

 Give hints to the baby that it is bedtime.
-You may begin my massaging, bathing, singing a lullaby and then putting your baby to sleep.
+You may begin by massaging, bathing, singing a lullaby and then putting your baby to sleep.
 Following a set pattern helps the baby in understanding that it is sleep time.

 5. Create a Comfortable Environment

 Make sure there are no unnecessary distractions, noises or sounds that may disturb your baby.
 Make your baby’s room warm and cosy with enough lighting.
-If your baby is very young, you may try swaddling too.
+If your baby is very young, you may try swaddling, too.

 6. Understand Cues